Main illustration: Nate Treme

 It’s no good writing a great help article your customers can’t find.
 They’ll soon grow frustrated and give up searching.

 Instead, pay attention to the words your customers use to ask for help with your product, whether it’s on Google or in your help center.
-Do some keyword research to find the phrases they’re using to find your content.
+Do some keyword research to find the phrases they’re using to find your content, and choose some help center metrics to determine performance.

 Work those keywords into your:

 - Article title.
-Clear, action-based titles work best, such as, “Collaborate together on projects”.
+Clear, action-based titles work best, such as “Collaborate together on projects”.
 Short titles will also perform better when it comes to SEO.
-If you’re using Intercom Educate, once you publish your article, the collection it belongs to and the section it’s in will also appear in the URL.
+If you’re using Intercom Articles, once you publish your article, the collection it belongs to and the section it’s in will also appear in the URL.

 - Article description.
 This should clearly define what the article contains and how it can help.
 Keep it short and to the point (aim for no more than 140 characters).